 Create your first audiobook free →Platform-by-Platform Comparison

-Here's what each major alternative offers, including the detail that matters most right now: whether they accept AI-narrated audiobooks.
+Here's what each major alternative offers, including the detail that matters most right now: how it handles AI-narrated audiobooks.

 Key details:

-- Royalty: 80% of net revenue on most channels
+- Royalty: Authors keep 80% of net revenue across most channels (INaudio takes a 20% cut)

 - Exclusivity: None — you retain all rights